smheidrich/non-go-terraform-provider-assessment/README.md

 listening on (can be chosen freely) and `grpc` specifies the RPC protocol (a legacy option here is NetRPC, but gRPC should be used for new plugins).

-`$SERVER_CERT` should be replaced by a temporary certificate in the [format described in the RPCPlugin spec][rpcpluginservercert] with the [necessary changes for go-plugin compatibility][rpcpluginhashiserver] applied (i.e., no padding).
+`$SERVER_CERT` should be replaced by a temporary certificate, ideally adhering to RPCPlugin's certificate [requirements][rpcpluginservercertreqs] (although in my testing most of them weren't actually required), in the [format described in the RPCPlugin spec][rpcpluginservercert], and with the [necessary changes for go-plugin compatibility][rpcpluginhashiserver] applied (i.e., no base64 padding, which can be achieved by adding dummy data to text fields).
 This certificate will be used for TLS (see next step).

 > 🛈 It should be pointed out that if the final `|$SERVER_CERT` is left out, Terraform will merrily try to connect to the plugin's RPC server anyway,